jmau111-org/iphone_security/README.md

 ## What is iOS?

-Apple has specifically developed iOS for its iPhone.
+Apple has developed iOS for its iPhone.
 Unlike Android, it's not an open-source project and only Apple can modify and distribute it.

 However, let's skip the debate "iOS vs. Android, which one is better" that is totally off-topic here.